 The Coronavirus and COVID-19 is creating some of the most unique circumstances we have experienced in a lifetime.
 Many compare the shutdown of our society today to the days following the attacks of 9/11, but this seems so much different.
 In 2001, we were all told that we need to make an effort to get back to a normal routine and live our lives as soon as possible.
 Today, we are being told that our normal lives are going to have to be kept on hold until further notice.

-If you have other questions or concerns during this Coronavirus health crisis on any matrimonial or family law issue, the legal team of Wisselman, Harounian & Associates, P.C. remains ready to offer advice and assistance.
+If you have other questions or concerns regarding child visitation during the Covid-19 health crisis on any matrimonial or family law issue, the legal team of Wisselman, Harounian & Associates, P.C. remains ready to offer advice and assistance.
 We remain available by email, phone and video consultation.